-NC State’s Sensitive Information Identification Remediation (SIIR) program is a campus security initiative to identify and resolve instances of sensitive university data inappropriately stored on campus or in cloud-based systems.
-The Office of Information Technology, in collaboration with university data stewards and other stakeholders, uses a combination of automated tools and other techniques to locate sensitive data such as:
+The Sensitive Information Identification Remediation (SIIR) program is a campus security initiative to identify and resolve instances of sensitive university data stored inappropriately on campus or in cloud-based systems.
+The Office of Information Technology (OIT), in collaboration with university data stewards and other stakeholders, uses a combination of automated tools and other techniques to locate sensitive data:

-- other sensitive data (see Tables of Data Elements at Determining Sensitivity Levels for Shared Data).
+- Other sensitive data (per the Tables of Data Elements on the Determining Sensitivity Levels for Shared Data page).